Indiana Criminal Justice Process

 What happens after a OWI in Indiana?
 Will you go to jail?
 What was your BAC or did you refuse a breathalyzer?
 Ultimately, a lot depends on your unique situation, but an Indianapolis defense lawyer can help you stay out of jail and keep your license.

-Allegations and criminal charges relating to sexual misconduct are aggressively pursed and the d=sentencing guidlienes are harsh.
+Allegations and criminal charges relating to sexual misconduct are aggressively pursued and the sentencing guidelines are harsh.
 We can help you confront these claims and avoid the harshest outcomes, like sex offender registration.

 Firearm and weapon offenses have serious criminal consequences, even if you were unaware it was illegal.
 You could lose your gun rights or even spend time in custody.